octetsplicer/RHUBARBCIPHER/README.md

 Please be aware that this gem has not undergone any form of independent security evaluation.

 ## Description
 RHUBARBCIPHER is a plausibly deniable multi-key file encryption/decryption system for GNU/Linux and BSD that combines one-time pad encryption/decryption with Shamir's Secret Sharing in an attempt to encrypt files in a versatile yet information-theoretically secure manner.

+*Although RHUBARBCIPHER should technically work on larger files, it is only recommended for small files (e.g. <2MB) as the encryption process is currently very slow.
+I hope to speed it up in later versions.*

 It includes an optional decoy feature which allows users to specify a decoy file and generate a set of decoy keys in addition to the real keys.
 Size similarity between the decoy file and the real file is strictly enforced.

 ## Dependencies
 * Ruby >= 2.5.5 (RHUBARBCIPHER has not been tested on anything below 2.5.5)